 - Professional Conferences – Faculty offer students opportunities to attend professional conferences which often include student presentations.

 Preparing Students for Future Success

-- Prepared for Continued Study - Many Sociology and Psychology majors continue to pursue graduate degrees, and our programs are designed to equip graduates to excel as they do.
-Graduates most often pursue a masters in counseling, social work, psychology, or sociology.
+- Prepared for Continued Study - Many sociology and psychology majors continue to pursue graduate degrees, and our programs are designed to equip graduates to excel as they do.
+Graduates most often pursue a master in counseling, social work, psychology, or sociology.
 Many also pursue one of a variety of seminary degrees.

-- Prepared for the Workforce – Most Human Services majors enter the workforce after graduation, although if they choose to take fundamental research courses, they can also successfully pursue graduate work.
+- Prepared for the Workforce – Most social work majors enter the workforce after graduation, although if they choose to take fundamental research courses, they can also successfully pursue graduate work.

-- Variety of Job Opportunities – Majors in Psychology, Sociology or Human Services prepare graduates for many job markets, including government service, case management, social services, protective services, and Christian ministry.
+- Variety of Job Opportunities – Majors in psychology, sociology or social work prepare graduates for many job markets, including government service, case management, social services, protective services, and Christian ministry.